 Get Your Duds Ready

 A good rule of thumb is to dress slightly more formally than the role you're applying for.
 Not exactly sure what the style norms are at your prospective employer?
-No problem—it's totally normal to ask your recruiter or point of contact about what the expectations are when it comes to workplace attire.
-But the bottom line is that you never want to be underdressed.
+No problem—it's totally normal to ask your recruiter or point of contact what the expectations are when it comes to workplace attire.
+But the bottom line is that you don't want to be underdressed.

 Prepare Your Answers to Common Behavioral Interview Questions